saha0073/CNN-Semantic-Segmentation-for-Defect-Identification-in-Images/README.md

 ## Methodology

 In this project, we employed supervised CNN autoencoder architecture.
-An example of the input image and the predicted mask is shown below.
+An example of the input image and the predicted mask is shown.
  ![pic](https://github.com/saha0073/Todo-App-JavaScript/blob/main/todo-app-UI.PNG)